valejmdev/ThenearlyendlessTextadventurepp2/assets/docs/readmepages/TESTING.md

 - **Stackedit** was used to write the README files
 - **Am I Responsive** was used to check that each page of the site was responsive.
 It was also used to create the mock-up image seen at the beginning of this document.
 - **Google Development Tools** were used to edit code and check responsiveness before making the changes permanent.
-- **Groq AI API** was implemented to give the game a greater replayability and the documentation made it easy to implement.

 ***
 ## Bugs